What is the NATURE of the suture, what is their STRUCTURE, how to IMPLANT them?

 They are made of polypropylene for the major part, but the most recent ones are more complex.

-• The permanent suture can remain permanently in the tissues without disturbing them, because of their excellent biocompatibility.
+The material is well known and has been used for over half a century for permanent deep sutures (heart sutures). - The permanent suture can remain permanently in the tissues without disturbing them, because of their excellent biocompatibility.
 Their biochemical neutrality makes their implants very safe and persistent, which allows a long-term vision of this technique and its effects.

 If nothing in their structure (pointed end) or in their location (too superficial position) is aggressive for surrounding tissues or solicit their mobilization (facial movement), these suture have a perfect fitting and stability.
 In addition, if for any reason this should be done, they could be removed.